go-vela/site/content/installation/worker/reference/_index.md

 The variable can be provided as a comma-separated `list` (i.e. `myRoute1,myRoute2`).

+The worker will update its own database record using the provided queue routes.
+If you wish to control worker routes solely using API / Database, supply `""` or `"NONE"`.

 {{% alert title="Note:" color="primary" %}}
 This variable has a default value of `vela`.
 {{% /alert %}}